-A. The complainant, who is British, joined the staff of the WHO in July 1992 under a short-term appointment as an editor at grade P.4 in the Global Programme on AIDS (GPA).
-After a one-month break in contract he got a second short-term appointment in July 1993.
-The following September he got a two-year fixed-term appointment on a grade P.3 post -- No. 1.3886 -- as editor with the GPA.
-In form 172, "Notification of decision on position request", which the Chief of Budget signed on 2 December 1991, the Administration had described his post as "indefinite, subject to continued need and availability of funds".
-In September 1995 the Organization extended his appointment by just over three months, to 31 December 1995.
+A. The complainant, a citizen of the United States, joined the staff of the WHO in September 1991 under a fixed-term appointment for two years on a post - No. 1.3757 - for a medical officer under the Global Programme on AIDS (GPA) at grade P.5.
+In form 172 "Notification of decision on position request", which the chief of Budget signed on 19 March 1990, the Administration had described his post as "indefinite, subject to continued need and availability of funds".
+The Organization extended his appointment by two years in September 1993 and by four months in 1995, until 31 December of that year.

-In a letter dated 27 September 1995, which he received on 2 October 1995, a senior officer of the Division of Personnel told him that the Organization had decided to terminate his appointment under Staff Rule 1040 headed "Completion of temporary appointments" - at 31 December 1995, when his post was "scheduled for abolition" for want of funding.
-On 13 November 1995 he gave the headquarters Board of Appeal notice of appeal against termination.
+In a letter dated 27 September 1995, a senior officer of the Division of Personnel told him that the Organization had decided to terminate his appointment under Staff Rule 1040 - headed "Completion of temporary appointments" - at 31 December 1995, when his post was "scheduled for abolition" for want of funding.
+On 23 November 1995 he gave the headquarters Board of Appeal notice of his intent to appeal against termination.

-By a letter of 19 March 1996 an Assistant Director-General informed the chairman of the Staff Committee that the Director-General was willing to give former staff of the Programme leave to go directly to the Tribunal.
-On 28 May 1996 the complainant told the headquarters Board that he was withdrawing his appeal.
+By a letter of 19 March 1996 an Assistant Director-General told the chairman of the Staff Committee that the Director-General was willing to give former staff of the Programme leave to go directly to the Tribunal.
+On 28 May 1996 the complainant informed the headquarters Board that he was withdrawing his appeal.

 B. The complainant submits that the decision to terminate his appointment was unlawful.
 He alleges breach of formal requirements about notice of termination in the WHO Manual and failure to carry out the "reduction-in-force procedure" required under Staff Rule 1050.2, which is about termination due to abolition of a post of indefinite duration.
-He points out that the Administration did not give him sufficient notice of termination and relies on precedent which declares such notice invalid and entails tacit renewal.
-He also objects to the Organization's failure to put him on another vacant post which he was qualified for.